 Complete an order form and mail it along with your written prescription(s).

 1) Contact Senior65.com to get your Part D Drug Plan.
-We offer the guaranteed lowest price.
+There is never a charge or hidden fee to work with Senior65.com.
+Since Medicare Insurance prices are regulated, no one can sell you the same plan for less than we can.
 You should think of us as a one stop shop and we charge you absolutely nothing for our services.

 2) Once your Part D is active the only thing you will have to do is contact your plan and they will help you set it up in no time.